openethereum/wasm-tests/README.md

 ### Online runner

-All contracts can be also tested in online contract runner See this link https://fckt.github.io/wasm-contract-runner/
+All contracts can be also tested in online contract runner.

+See this link:

+https://fckt.github.io/wasm-contract-runner/